-As an American citizen and BSA Scout, you’ll need to earn your Citizenship in the Nation Merit Badge to reach the rank of Eagle.
-In this guide, I’ll help you to learn much more about our constitution, and gain a deeper understanding of how you can get involved and make a positive impact on our country!
+As an American citizen and Scouting America Scout, you’ll need to earn your Citizenship in the Nation Merit Badge to reach the rank of Eagle.
+In this guide, I’ll help you learn about our constitution and gain a deeper understanding of how you can get involved and make a positive impact on our country!

 Before we get started, if you have other Eagle-required merit badges to earn, I’d recommend checking out my Difficulty Ranking Guide to Every Eagle-required Badge.
 There, you’ll also find the links to my other merit badge guides, as well as a description and summary of each badge’s requirements.
 I’m certain this resource will be helpful to Scouts on their road to Eagle!